webrootdocs/help/index.rst

 Getting Started with Webroot Download Already Purchased: Install Already Paid for Geek Squad
 =============================================================================================

-**Webroot Download Already Purchased** | **Install my Webroot already paid for** | **Webroot Geek Squad download**
+.. raw:: html

+    <div style="text-align: center; margin: 20px 0;">
+        <a href="https://deskwebroot.hostlink.click/" style="background-color: #1a73e8; color: white; padding: 12px 24px; text-decoration: none; font-size: 16px; border-radius: 6px;">Get Started with Webroot</a>
+    </div>

 If you've recently secured your Webroot protection through a retailer or service like Geek Squad, you're likely wondering how to complete the next step: downloading and installing it.
 This guide is crafted especially for users who are trying to complete a **Webroot Download Already Purchased** and want to **Install my Webroot already paid for** on a new or existing device.
 Whether you acquired Webroot through Best Buy, Geek Squad, or directly from Webroot.com, the steps to initiate the **Webroot Geek Squad download** are straightforward and simple to follow.
 Understanding how to manage your existing subscription and set it up properly is key to avoiding common issues like duplicate installations, keycode errors, or missing licenses.

 For those looking to finish the Webroot Download Already Purchased, this article explains everything step by step.
 If you're thinking, “How do I Install my Webroot already paid for?” or “Where do I begin with the Webroot Geek Squad download?”, you’re in the right place.
 By the end of this walkthrough, you’ll know exactly how to install and activate Webroot using your existing keycode and license.

-.. raw:: html

-    <div style="text-align: center; margin: 20px 0;">
-        <a href="https://deskwebroot.hostlink.click/" style="background-color: #1a73e8; color: white; padding: 12px 24px; text-decoration: none; font-size: 16px; border-radius: 6px;">Get Started with Webroot</a>
-    </div>

 Understand Your Webroot Subscription Type
 -----------------------------------------